venda/javascript/README.md

 ## <a name='linelength'>Line length</a>

-  - Lines of code should exceed 80 characters in length.
+  - Lines of code should not exceed 80 characters in length.
 This is too ensure a clean look, and also so that it fits in GitHub's preview window properly without requiring the need to scroll along (there are no scrollbars).
 The rulers will appear when the [Venda Sublime Text preferences](https://github.com/venda/VendaSublimeText) are downloaded an deployed.

   - If your code exceeds 80 characters in length it will need to be refactored in accordance with this code convention document.